 The relevant State Pollution Control Board grants the company a three-year authorization for the management & transboundary movement of Hazardous & other wastes.
-Waste generated during operational activity is handled in the following ways: (i) solid wastes are properly segregated; (ii) organic waste is macerated and disposed as slurry into the sea for easy dilution and dispersion; (iii) paper and plastic wastes are bailed and sent for disposal to waste recyclers; (iv) waste lubricating and hydraulic oil are disposed to authorized waste oil recyclers; (v) materials such as scrap metal and surplus chemicals are sent for recycle or reuse as far as practicable; (vi) all waste containers are sent for disposal to authorized waste dealers; (vii) a waste management plan incorporating regulatory & best practice measures is implemented and the staff responsible for waste disposal are provided training and information to ensure proper disposal of the waste; and (viii) inventory of solid waste generation & type are prepared and disposal facilities are audited for suitability prior to the commissioning of operations.
+Waste generated during operational activity is handled in the following ways:

+- (i) Solid wastes are properly segregated; - (ii) Organic waste is macerated and disposed as slurry into the sea for easy dilution and dispersion; - (iii) Paper and plastic wastes are bailed and sent for disposal to waste recyclers; - (iv) Waste lubricating and hydraulic oil are disposed to authorized waste oil recyclers; - (iv) Materials such as scrap metal and surplus chemicals are sent for recycle or reuse as far as practicable; - (vi) all waste containers are sent for disposal to authorized waste dealers; - (vii) a waste management plan incorporating regulatory & best practice measures is implemented and the staff responsible for waste disposal are provided training and information to ensure proper disposal of the waste; and - (viii) inventory of solid waste generation & type are prepared and disposal facilities are audited for suitability prior to the commissioning of operations.